maidsafe/dev-website/src/contents/en-gb/doc_node_js.md

 The `sendAuthReq` function is invoked when the application's window is loaded, this is part of the code we inherited with the boilerplate.
 You can look at the code in `controller.js` if you are interested in it.

 We can now launch our application again to verify that now it's able to generate the authorisation request and send it to the Authenticator.
-Make sure you launch the SAFE Browser and log in using the Authenticator ([see the pre-requisites section](#pre-requisites)) before running the application:
+Make sure you launch the Safe Browser and log in using the Authenticator ([see the pre-requisites section](#pre-requisites)) before running the application:
 ```bash
 $ npm start
 ```